populationgenomics/talos/README.md

 If variant is rated as Pathogenic/Likely Pathogenic in ClinVar, minimum 1 'gold star' of associated evidence, we want to flag that variant for review.

-This category is exceptional in the sense that `Cat.1` variants are exempt from MOI tests - we want to report these variants even if the inheritance pattern doesn't fully fit within the family.
+This category is exceptional in the sense that `Cat.1` variants are always processed under a partial-penetrance model - even if the variant isn't a strict fit with the family or phenotype, we would want to be alerted (e.g. to look for a second-hit by another method)

 ### Category 2

 ![CategoryBoolean2](design_docs/images/Category2.png)

 A key reason for recovered diagnoses during reanalysis is the evolution of gene-disease understanding over time.
-This Category aims to identify these variants, by carrying state from the previous analysis (see below) and flagging where a variant of at least moderate impact is newly associated with a disease. [`High Impact` consequence]( http://asia.ensembl.org/info/genome/variation/prediction/predicted_data.html) here is based on the VEP definition of `HIGH` consequence
+This Category aims to identify these variants by carrying state from the previous analysis (see below) and flagging where a variant of at least moderate impact is newly associated with a disease. [`High Impact` consequence]( http://asia.ensembl.org/info/genome/variation/prediction/predicted_data.html) here is based on the VEP definition of `HIGH` consequence.

 ### Category 3